-Dubai real estate investors alerted that price correction forecasts could be misleading
+Dubai Real Estate Investors Alerted That Price Correction Forecasts Could Be Misleading

-Dubai, UAE, 22nd September, 2025: Dubai real estate investors have been warned not to rely on forecasts of price corrections based solely on new supply data, and anchor their decisions on much broader key market signals.
+Dubai real estate investors should not rely on forecasts of price corrections based solely on new supply data, and anchor their decisions on much broader key market signals, experts say.

-In response, Firas Al Msaddi, CEO of fäm Properties, one of Dubai’s biggest real estate agencies, said today forecasts based on the number of new units scheduled for delivery can be misleading, without consideration of these key factors:
+Firas Al Msaddi, CEO of fäm Properties, one of Dubai's biggest real estate agencies, said that forecasts based on the number of new units scheduled for delivery can be misleading, without consideration of these key factors:

-“But this market is much more complex than that.
-Prices don’t move in isolation.
-To understand direction, you need to look at demand, liquidity, rental trends, and supply together.”
+.
+Increased labour force participation, especially in white-collar sectors like finance, tech, and professional services, which translates into stronger housing demand.

+.
+Supportive macroeconomic fundamentals, such as GDP growth, employment recovery, and continued business formation, which underpin end-user and investor confidence.

-Using its AI-driven data platform, DXBinteract, fäm Properties analyses seven key market signals daily to give investors early warning signs of shifts before they appear in official data.
+Using its AI-driven data platform, DXBinteract, fäm Properties has analysed seven key market signals daily to give investors early warning signs of shifts before they appear in official data.
+These are:

 Bid weakness: The first warning sign of a shift happens when buyers push back on current pricing.
 This brings more negotiations and counteroffers, incentives like free service charges or flexible payment plans, and discounts and promotions before official sales data changes.

-Days on market: Measuring how long a listing takes to sell, DOM captures buyer hesitation before transaction numbers change.
+Days on market (DOM): Measuring how long a listing takes to sell, DOM captures buyer hesitation before transaction numbers change.
 Rising DOM indicates properties sitting longer, pointing to slowing demand.
 Falling DOM as homes move faster shows the market heating up.

 Sales volume trends: Sales volumes provide a clear measure of demand.
 One weak month may not be significant, but three consecutive declines suggest a genuine trend change.
 Breaking volumes down by property type and by resale versus off-plan provides even sharper insight.